Renee Stout: Career

-Stout attended Carnegie-Mellon University, where she trained as a photo-realist painter.
+Stout attended Carnegie-Mellon University, where she trained as a photo-realist painter at the CMU School of the Arts.
 She graduated with a BFA in 1980, where she followed the realist style of Edward Hopper and Richard Estes.
 She then worked as a professional sign painter, exhibiting her skill by painting convincing images of textures such as glass, plastic and cardboard.

-After moving to Washington, D.C. in 1985, Stout was exposed to the gritty reality of urban drug use and racism–themes which she has incorporated into her work.
+After moving to Washington, D.C., in 1985, Stout was exposed to the gritty reality of urban drug use and racism–themes which she has incorporated into her work.
 Stout also explores her African-American heritage in her art.
 Through the African diaspora, as well as the world and her immediate environment, Stout finds the inspiration to create works that encourage self-examination, self-empowerment and self-healing, harnessing the belief systems of African peoples and their descendants.

 Additionally, Stout uses imaginary characters to create a variety of artwork, some of which include: painting, mixed media sculpture, photography and installation.
 Stout is the recipient of awards from the Joan Mitchell Foundation, the Pollock-Krasner Foundation and the Louis Comfort Tiffany Foundation, and has shown her work in solo and group shows throughout the United States, and in England, Russia and the Netherlands.

 In 1993, Stout was the first African American to have a one-person exhibition at the Smithsonian Institution's National Museum of African Art.
 Her exhibition was titled The Eyes of Understanding: Kongo Minkisi and The Art of Renee Stout.

 Renee Stout was a 2000 Artist-in-Residence at the Tryon Center for Visual Art in Charlotte, NC.
 In 2021 she was one of the jurors for The Phillips Collection's juried invitational, Inside Outside, Upside Down, a show that "forces us to remember a time that left us 'confused, battered, and disoriented' through the eyes of 64 D.C.-area artists."